 The articles above outline advice based on my own experiences.
 The feedback I received indicates that others found these tips useful.
 However, sometimes enrolling in a technical writing course is the best way to acquire and expand your writing skills.
 Your local college probably such a course.
 Several writing courses are available freely online.

-And if you’re in cybersecurity, consider my course SEC402: The Secrets to Successful Cybersecurity Writing: Hack the Reader.
+And if you’re in cybersecurity, consider my course SEC402: Cybersecurity Writing: Hack the Reader, which you can take online via SANS Institute.

 Online Tools and Mobile Apps